valentin-mereau/YouTube-Exclusion-List-Builder/README.md

 * Moving the application to a more general exclusion list builder. [done]
 * Standalone executable for v2.0 [macOS done, Windows pending]

+v3.0 [not started]
+* Improve performance by using pandas' db feature to better manage the channels to process.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)